sara-nl/researchdrivedocs/source/Pages/General/rclone.rst

 Authorisation
 =============

 Rclone needs some variables set in order to work.
-You can set these in a **.config/rclone/rclone.conf** file.
+You can set these in a **.config/rclone/rclone.conf** file which is the default.
 This file can have the following contents:

 .. code-block:: console